Sombressoul/dyna/docs/Holographic-Projection-Memory-(HPM)/Chapter 0 - Introduction to HPM.md

 This integral can be interpreted as the system's "perception" at viewpoint $u$ - a structured summary of what the ray encounters within the memory field.

+*Note: The specific forms of the kernel $K$ and update strategies are discussed in later chapters.*

 ---

 ## 0.3 Key Properties